 - Every child is different, but usually those younger than 10 should bike on sidewalks, bike paths, or in parks.
 Once your child fully understands the traffic rules and is aware of the cars around them, s/he can more safely bike in the street.

 - Riding on the right side of the road, with traffic—not against it—is safest.
 Children should stay as far to the right as possible.
-They should learn to use the correct hand signals to let drivers know what they are about to do.
+They should use a horn or bell on their bike to alert pedestrians of their presence, and they should learn the correct hand signals to let drivers know what they’re about to do.
 Teach them to obey all traffic signals and stop signs.

 - Make sure your child knows to keep two hands on the bike at all times—carrying other objects or using a phone prevents them from doing this.
 Caregivers can lead by example to make sure something like texting doesn’t lead to an accident.